cppservergit/apiserver/README.md

 sudo apt upgrade -y
 ```

-__Note__: You can use GCC-13 too if you have it installed, for Ubuntu 23.04 and greater you can use "apt install g++" instead of "g++-12".
-In any case, you will have to edit Makefile to change the compiler name.
+__Note__: You can use GCC-13 too if you have it installed, for Ubuntu 23.04 you can use "apt install g++-13".
+You will have to edit Makefile to change the compiler name.

 ### PostgreSQL testdb setup